vivisect/vivisect/docs/vivisect/quickstart.rst

 - The first way is completely from the GUI, choosing `Share->Share Workspace` from one instance of Vivisect (vivbin), and others choosing `Share->Connect to Shared Workspace` from a separate Vivisect instance

-- The other way to collaborate over a network (localhost works too) is to run a VivServer.
+- The other way to collaborate over a network, or using localhost, is to run a VivServer.
 With a VivServer, you can share an entire directory structure of VivWorkspace files.

 Because of the event-driven Vivisect storage model, actions taken in one Vivisect window is easily redirected to the remote Server/Workspace, and other connected workspaces updated within seconds.